AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 ### `signoz/otel-collector-config.yaml`

-If you choose to submit data to signoz, you can edit the Basic Auth username and password here, under `basicauth/server.htpasswd.inline`
+In order to test data submission to signoz, you can edit the Basic Auth username and password here, under `basicauth/server.htpasswd.inline`

+In order to use this signoz from your CRS, use the following environment vars:
+OTEL_EXPORTER_OTLP_HEADERS="Authorization=Basic <base64 encoded credentials in format username:password>"
+OTEL_EXPORTER_OTLP_ENDPOINT="http://127.0.0.1:4317" # This will be the Team-specific telemetry server configured by the Organizers.
+OTEL_EXPORTER_OTLP_PROTOCOL=grpc

 ## Running the server